Spring Core Interview Questions

 There are three primary ways to resolve a circular dependency:

-• Switch to Setter Injection: Constructor injection requires all dependencies to be fully initialized before the object can be created.
+@LazyAnnotation: By applying@Lazyto one of the injected dependencies, Spring will inject a proxy object instead of the fully initialized bean.
+The actual bean is only instantiated and injected later when it is first accessed, effectively breaking the initialization loop. - Switch to Setter Injection: Constructor injection requires all dependencies to be fully initialized before the object can be created.
 By switching to setter injection, Spring can instantiate the beans first (using their default constructors) and then inject the dependencies in a secondary phase.

-• Redesign the Architecture (Best Practice): Extract the overlapping business logic into a third, independent component (Bean C) that both Bean A and Bean B can depend on without relying on each other.
+- Redesign the Architecture (Best Practice): Extract the overlapping business logic into a third, independent component (Bean C) that both Bean A and Bean B can depend on without relying on each other.

-Interview Pro-Tip: Using @Lazy or Setter Injection is a handy quick fix for circular dependencies, but during an interview, always mention that a circular dependency usually indicates a design flaw.
+@Lazyor Setter Injection is a handy quick fix for circular dependencies, but during an interview, always mention that a circular dependency usually indicates a design flaw.
 The best long-term solution is to refactor the code and decouple the components.

-21. Explain the use of the @Lazy annotation.
+15. Explain the use of the @Lazy annotation.

 In Spring, the ApplicationContext uses eager initialization for singleton beans by default, meaning they are created and configured immediately when the application starts.
 The @Lazy annotation alters this behavior, instructing the container to delay the initialization of the bean until the exact moment it is explicitly requested.